 How the Price Allocation Is Negotiated

-The split between goodwill and tangible assets is agreed between buyer and seller as part of the sale and purchase agreement (SPA).
-Both parties have competing interests:
+The split is agreed between buyer and seller as part of the sale and purchase agreement (SPA), and the two sides have competing interests:

-- Buyer: Generally prefers a higher tangible asset allocation to maximise AIA in year one.
-But the buyer must also consider that goodwill amortisation (6.5% per year) is slower relief.
+- Buyer: generally prefers a higher tangible allocation to accelerate relief through AIA and writing-down allowances, since goodwill relief at 6.5% (where it is available at all) is much slower.
 The buyer's accountant will model the tax impact of different splits.

-In practice, the split is often driven by an independent valuation.
-A dental practice valuer will assess the fair market value of the tangible assets (using a depreciated replacement cost or market value approach) and allocate the remainder to goodwill.
-HMRC can challenge an allocation that seems artificial or tax-motivated, so the split must be commercially justifiable.
+In practice the split is anchored by an independent valuation.
+A dental practice valuer assesses the fair market value of the tangible assets, typically on a depreciated-replacement-cost or market-value basis, and the remainder is goodwill.
+HMRC can challenge an allocation that looks artificial or tax-motivated, so the split has to be commercially justifiable rather than reverse-engineered to a tax answer.

 Tangible Assets: What Gets Valued?